 The efforts of schools working to prevent and reduce the use of vaping devices, including those created by Juul, are very important to helping prevent those vaping-related illnesses in addition to the other addiction issues that come with using these devices.
 Initiating legal action to seek damages from Juul is another important step for schools to take to help their students and their communities.

-Tim O'Keeffe is a founding partner of O'Keeffe O'Brien Lyson Foss in Fargo, North Dakota.
-Tim is a trial lawyer representing victims in serious injury and wrongful death cases throughout North Dakota and Minnesota.
+Tim O'Keeffe is a founding partner of O'Keeffe O'Brien Lyson Attorneys in Fargo, North Dakota.
+Tim is a personal injury trial lawyer representing victims in serious injury, medical malpractice and wrongful death cases throughout North Dakota and Minnesota.
 Tim is the Past President of the North Dakota Association for Justice and currently serves on the Board of Governors for the American Association for Justice.